Pedestrians

 BC Courts Coat of ArmsLeslie Plummer was riding her motorcycle on Rutland Road in the vicinity of an intersection near two schools in Kelowna, B.C.
 Shaun Walter was walking diagonally across Rutland Road passing the front of a large truck which obscured him from Ms. Plummer's sight.
 Without looking, Mr. Walter walked into the path of Ms. Plummer's motorcycle and was struck.
 Both were seriously injured in the mishap.

-BC Courts Coat of ArmsThis case involves a bit of clowning around by a driver who was certainly old enough to know better.
-Mr. Petrovic was approaching his friend, Mr. Stevanovic, who was standing in the roadway waiting to be picked up.
-For whatever reason, Mr. Petrovic decided to approach Mr. Stevanovic closely without slowing down and stop at the last instant.
+BC Courts Coat of ArmsThe case of Stevanovic v Petrovic involves playing chicken by a driver who was certainly old enough to know better.
+Mr. Petrovic decided to do this with his friend Mr. Stevanovic who was standing in the street waiting to be picked up.
+The resulting collision caused a serious leg injury.

 Q&A - Failing to Stop for Pedestrians Ticket